-Factor 2.
-Supervisory Controls
+Factor 2 - Supervisory Controls

-The supervisor defines objectives and sets priorities and deadlines.
-The employee is relied upon to independently carry assignments through to completion.
-Work plans for non-routine activities and controversial aspects of assignments are typically discussed with the supervisor and/or Fire Management Specialist.
+Supervisor defines objectives and sets priorities and deadlines.
+The employee works independently to carry assignments through to completion.
+Work plans for non-routine activities and controversial aspects of assignments are typically discussed with supervisor or the Fire Management Specialist.
 The supervisor is usually available for consultation and advice on new practices or significantly modified principles and practices.
 Completed work is reviewed for appropriateness and technical soundness.
 Methods are not typically reviewed in detail.

-Factor 3.
-Guidelines
+Factor 3 - Guidelines

-General guidance can be found in Department and bureau published directives such as: wildland fire/fuels operations manuals, safety regulations, handbooks, and similar guides.
-Specific guidance is also contained in the prescribed fire and fuels treatment plans, job hazard analysis, natural and cultural resource plans, interagency agreements, and memorandums of understanding.
+General guidance can be found in Department and bureau published directives such as: wildland fire/fuels operations manuals, safety regulations, handbooks, and guides.
+Specific guidance is also contained in the fire management plan, natural and cultural resource plans, interagency agreements, and memoranda of understanding.
+Adaptation and extension of these guidelines is necessary in situations not specifically covered.
+There are a considerable number of variables that are unique to each project, requiring the employee to develop new approaches and exercise judgment.